ckearney07/LatexIntroWorkshop/README.md

 # Topics Covered
 * Why choose Latex
 	* Examples of actual LaTeX docs
-* Writing your first Latex document
+* Write your first Latex document
 * Titles, dates, and authors
 * Sections and subsections
 * Document Classes
 * Math examples
-    * Inline, equation, align environments
+    * Inline, equation
-* Enviornments: Tables, lists
+* Environments

 # Getting Started
 1. Make sure that you have an account on [ShareLatex.com](https://www.sharelatex.com)